Phileosopher/commonplace/marketing-seo.md

   - The conversion numbers (from view to click to lead to acquisition to retention) will show how well each step of the marketing process has been doing.
   - Generally, CPA or lifetime value (LTV) are the best indicators, though you may want to measure the return on investment (ROI).

-Make sure to communicate clearly within the site where the user is, what they can do, and what will happen if they do it.

-- If you're not communicating things plainly, people will tune out the information.
-  - The [content/copy](language-writing.md), photos, and overall message should all match up.
-- Frequently, your writing will be too broad (and therefore too many people won't be interested) or too specific (and will drive people who might be interested away).
-- Have a decisive, clear call to action (CTA) to work through it.

-When creating the site:
+## Designing a website

+There are [many, many design rules](engineering-design-elements.md) to nitpick about.

-- There are many content management systems (CMS), and almost *all* of them will work fine for the average user (assuming they aren't a tech company with specific needs).
+There are many content management systems (CMS), and almost *all* of them will work fine for the average user who just wants an online billboard (assuming they aren't a tech company with specific needs).

-  - However, if you need one that's both versatile and affordable, the best solution is WordPress hosting on a distributed hosting platform, with the upsell of dedicated hosting when you need it.
-- Advertise the content on official channels to bring your keywords more frequently into search results.
+- However, you'll need to learn [software development](computers-software.md) or hire someone who knows it to eventually accomodating the natural consequences of a [scaling business](entrepreneur-6_scaling.md).

-- Naturally and seamlessly connect everything in the site with links.
+Naturally and seamlessly connect everything in the site with links.

 - Add social media sharing buttons to every page.
 - The web domain (something.com) should associate to what you sell.

-- Keep the homepage clutter-free with a separate blog page.
-- Avoid using modal windows, since they're absurdly difficult to link to, create accessibility problems, and are often a world of additional [web design](computers-sofware-webdev.md) headaches with form fills and caching.
+Avoid using modal windows, since they're absurdly difficult to link to, create accessibility problems, and are often a world of additional [web design](computers-sofware-webdev.md) headaches with form fills and caching.

-- The checkout experience should be seamless, with multiple payment options, but not so many that it [overloads](engineering-design.md) the user.
+The checkout experience should be seamless, with multiple payment options, but not so many that it [overloads](engineering-design.md) the user.

-- While it may be tempting to expand your leads with a mailing list, only ask about the mailing list *after* the product was sold.
+While it may be tempting to expand your leads with a mailing list, only ask about the mailing list *after* the product was sold.

-To make search engines favor your site and users enjoy the experience, optimize it for speed:

-- You should have the clicks-to-loading speed ratio over 90%.
-- Embed videos to a video streaming service instead of hosting them yourself.
-- Lazy-load images, with placeholder images to keep the format while it's loading.
-- Self-host your fonts instead of pulling from somewhere else.
-- Trim out extra computer code you don't need whenever possible.
-  - Many WordPress plugins can do this for you.
-- Test the site repeatedly as you go to make sure it's optimized.

 To maintain a consistent design, maintain fewer website pages.

 - A few [well-designed](engineering-design.md) pages are *much* easier to update and rebuild than a few hundred.

+## Making it fast

+To make search engines favor your site and users enjoy the experience, optimize it for speed.

+You should have the clicks-to-loading speed ratio over 90%.

+Embed videos to a video streaming service instead of hosting them yourself.

+Downgrade images:

+- Use smaller images on the screen.
+  - Don't downscale the image inside the CMS: downgrade it *before* you upload it.
+  - If it's a very large image that matters (e.g., a [chart](data-viz.md)), have a small image that links to that one.
+- Lazy-load images, with placeholder images to keep the format while it's loading.
+- Since JPG images are "lossy", downgrading them means they'll look crappy, so choose something else (e.g,.
+PNG, GIF, WEBP)

+- The [text expression of icons](computers-keyboard.md) is acceptable, but SVGs tend to load faster even if the filesizes get larger.

+Self-host your fonts instead of pulling from somewhere else.

+Trim out extra computer code you don't need whenever possible.

+- Your CMS often will have a plugin to do this.

+Test the site repeatedly as you go to make sure it's optimized.

+- Test the site's loading on the slowest possible internet connection with the crappiest possible computer you can find.

+## Building publicity

+Advertise the content on official channels to bring your keywords more frequently into search results.

 Use guerrilla marketing to get site views: